Barsonax/SitecoreSearchFields/README.md

 - pfilter: the persistent filter.
 This will be added to the already existing persistent filter in the bucket settings.
 - more to be added...

+Uses sitecore 9.2 but might work with other versions as well.

 # Setup

 WIP